ress059/ecu/doc/dlist_h/index.rst

 same list using :ecudoxygen:`a node ID <ecu_dnode::id>`.

-List vs Node
+List And Node Structure
 =================================================
-Lists (:ecudoxygen:`ecu_dlist`) are represented as delimiter HEAD nodes.
+Lists are delimeter HEAD nodes that do not contain any user data.
-Lists are comprised of user-defined nodes (:ecudoxygen:`ecu_dnode`).
-The photos below illustrate this concept:
+They are represented by the :ecudoxygen:`ecu_dlist` structure.

+Nodes are user-defined and are attached to lists.
+They are represented by the :ecudoxygen:`ecu_dnode` structure.

+Therefore a list consists of only one :ecudoxygen:`ecu_dlist` and any number of :ecudoxygen:`ecu_dnodes <ecu_dnode>`.

 .. figure:: /images/dlist/dlist_empty_list.svg
   :width: 400